hokus15/pioniq/README.md

 ```
 {
    availableChargePower         float.
 Max power supported for charging in kW.
 It's a constant that may vary by car.
 For IONIQ Electric it's 98kW.
    cumulativeChargeCurrent      float.
-Cumulative energy charged in A.
+Cumulative current charged in A.
    timestamp                    float.
 Linux Epoch time.
    cumulativeDischargeCurrent   float.
-Cumulative energy discharged in A.
+Cumulative current discharged in A.
    cumulativeEnergyDischarged   float.
 Cumulative energy discharged in kWh.
    soc_bms                      float (0-100).
-Status of charge in % (as seen by Battery Management System).
+Baterry status of charge in % (as seen by Battery Management System).
    cumulativeEnergyCharged      float.
 Cumulative energy charged in kWh.
    rapidChargePort              0 or 1.
 Is charging using rapid charge port?
 0: false, 1: true.
    availableDischargePower      float.
 Max discharge power in kW.
 It's a constant that may vary by car.
 For IONIQ Electric it's 98kW.
    auxBatteryVoltage            float.
 Voltage of the aux battery in V. (12V battery).
    fanFeedback                  0 or 1. ??
    normalChargePort             0 or 1.
 Is charging using normal charge port?
 0: false, 1: true.
    soc_display                  integer (0-100).
-Status of charge in % (as seen as in car display).
+Battery status of charge in % (as seen as in car display).
    soh                          float (0-100).
-Status of health of the battery in %.
+Battery status of health in %.
    fanStatus                    0 or 1.
 Is battery fan turned on?
 0: false, 1: true.
    charging                     0 or 1.
 Is the car charging ?
 0: false, 1: true.
 }